Durables, electronic items to feature high on shoppers' list post lockdown: Croma

 The appliances and consumer electronics industry was already facing shortage of components from China since February and March.
 Asked whether the e-commerce sector would gain prominence in sales of consumer durables once the lockdown period ends, Ghosal said people are "disillusioned" with the unreliability of e-retail logistics.
 "In India, the lockdown has seen a complete collapse of the logistics arms of the e-commerce sector and people are fairly disillusioned with this sector.
 "Retailers across the spectrum are waking up to the e-commerce opportunity and e-commerce is waking up to the reality that they really do not the robustness of operations to deliver to the market’s expectation," he said.

 Croma has presence in both offline and online platforms.
-It presently operates 112 stores across 19 major cities.
+It presently operates over 150 stores across 45 major cities.
 "Croma has a digital arm which enables digital purchases, offers assisted shopping by store staff and express delivery from the nearest store.
 We are ready and equipped to scale up this service for customers hesitant to step out of their homes," he added.

 Despite the sluggish business environment, Croma would go ahead with its expansion plans.
 "Currently, there are a handful of stores ready for opening plus another set in various stages of fit-out.
 Beyond this, we have a pipeline in progress till 2025.
 At this point, there is no decision to pull back or pause the expansion.